 - Accomplish “lovely hair and skin,” including some recipes for homemade masques

-To say some of Joan Crawford’s advice throughout the book is over-the-top may be an understatement.
-Some of her ideas—particularly about dealing with men in the work place and how to dress—have dated, but that’s not surprising.
+Some of Joan Crawford’s advice throughout the book is a bit over-the-top, but it’s also coming from a movie star.
+Some of her ideas — particularly about dealing with men in the work place and how to dress — are dated, but that’s not surprising.

 While she is trying to speak to the everyday housewife, some of her advice isn’t attainable for the woman of 1971.
 I’m not sure that someone that was a household name for 40 years could have related to the average housewife of that time period.